 |Largest Cities:||Demonsfall, Mesior, Kingsgate, C.R.|

 |Local Religion:||Cedrism, Folk Mysticism, Suthra|

-The Kingdom of Goldshire was one of Shireroth's two founding Duchies, and is its oldest named territory.
+The Warring States of Goldshire are one of Shireroth's two founding Duchies, and is its oldest named territory.
 Despite being demoted or dissolved numerous times throughout Shirerithian history, it survives to the present day, becoming ever more notable for its revival of the quaint religious tradition of throwing bombs about at random.

 Goldshire has been a thoroughfare and battleground for competing neighbors for most of its history, beginning with an ancient tussle between the Treesians and the Khaz Modani for control of its coastline, themselves in competition with natives (reported variously as fairies, elves, and other pseudohumans) from the Goldshirian interior.
 From this struggle, the Treesians eventually prevailed and established the first effective rule across the whole of Goldshire.
 Their dominance was short-lived, however, as their success attracted the eyes of Raynor, Duke of Brookshire, who set about incoporating Goldshire into his own realm by force.
 At this he was eventually sucessful, establishing a united realm of Brookshire and Goldshire called Shireroth, with himself at its head as Raynor I. He remained in Goldshire for a time, directing his armies in the entrenchment of his rule despite a rude interruption from the Legions of Balgurd under Rrakanychan, who Raynor legendarily subdued and enslaved to his cause.
 This entire foundational period of Goldshirian history can be appreciated fully in the writings of Duke Wintersong, named The Five Woes of Ynnraile.